biz-cochito/terdle/README.md

 - [x] separate word lists for valid guesses and potential target words
 - [ ] keyboard shortcut to exit the game
 - [ ] keyboard shortcut to return to the main menu
+- [ ] display letters at the bottom of the terminal and remove ones that have been guessed and are not in the target word